lulav/LRS_Documentation/docs/dockerfile/dockerfile_overview.md

 # Required Packages for CITROS Usage

-* `citros`: This will allow CITROS to run the simulation image in the servers.
+* `citros`: This will allow CITROS to run the simulation image on the CITROS servers.
 Install with:
 ```dockerfile
 RUN pip install citros